 Based on these results, it seems that adding more processors to a system could improve performance by decreasing execution time.
-There is non-linearity in the variation because activities share always resources: processes can't accomplish the same objective simultaneously, leading to waiting periods that reduce system performance.
+There is non-linearity in the variation activities share resources: because processes can't always accomplish the same objective simultaneously, leading periods that reduce waiting performance.
 Down to a certain point, a system's total energy consumption drops as the number of execution cycles drops; beyond that, it tends to level off as the system's performance rises.
 Above a certain point, however, adding additional processors usually doesn't help much; doing so only causes more interconnect conflicts, which in turn causes more waiting cycles, which changes overall performances, especially power consumption.
-Using a fourprocessor configuration, we measured the performance effects on and power consumption of varying the sizes of the instruction and data caches.
+Using a four-processor configuration, we measured the effects on performance and power consumption of varying the sizes of the instruction and data caches.
 We executed the JPEG-parallelized technique with data and instruction cache sizes varying between 1 KB and 32 KB.
 We present our results in Figure 18.
 A higher overall energy consumption is indicative of a bigger cache.
 The amount of work or data being processed determines whether a larger cache improves system performance or not.
 Updating our cache from 4 KB to 8 KB resulted in a 14% increase in energy use but a 0.3% improvement in speed.
-Despite a 78% increase in power utilization. there was discernible no performance difference between the 8 KB and 16 KB caches.
-We built a 4-core system with 4 KB of cache to demonstrate that a system can use white-box and blackbox approaches simultaneously.
+Despite a 78% increase in power utilization, there was no discernible performance difference between the 8 KB and 16 KB caches.
+We built a 4-core system with 4 KB of cache to demonstrate that a system can use whiteand black-box approaches box simultaneously.
 Changing our estimation methods for different parameters allowed us to run a large number of simulations.
 Because there are four different types of components in this case-the central processing unit (CPU), cache memory, shared memory, and connection-a total of sixteen individual simulations were performed, the results of which are shown in Table 1.
-Energy estimates are within a 0.15% margin of error across all conceivable permutations, according to the simulation findings.
+Energy estimates are within a margin of error across conceivable permutations, according to the simulation findings.
 Because the signals between an architecture's components cannot reveal when cache FIFOs are being used, this discrepancy is caused by the invasive technique.
-It is possible to disregard the FIFO's consumption if it is little, and then we can say that the independent estimation modules provided trustworthy results by taking into consideration the most crucial resource-intensive operations and performed by the components which were
+It is possible to disregard the FIFO's consumption if it is little, and then we can say that the independent estimation modules provided trustworthy results by taking into consideration the most crucial and resource-intensive operations performed by the components which were studied.